Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: EVALUATION

-Table \ref{table4} presents the comparison of three methods, and we can observe that metrics localization with correlation change performs better than the other two methods achieving a Hit@1 of 80.95\%, 83.87\% and Hit@3 of 90.48\%, 93.54\% on two industrial datasets.
-The Hit@1 of correlation change is even higher than the Hit@3 of the correlation score.
+Table \ref{RQ3} presents the comparison of four methods, and we can observe that metrics localization using \nm outperforms the other three baselines with a Hit@1 of 80.95\%, 83.87\%, and Hit@3 of 90.48\%, 93.54\% on two industrial datasets.
 Thus, our method can provide accurate hints for engineers on which part of the service system they can remedy to ensure the system's reliability.
-Compared to using the anomaly score, using the correlation score is more effective as the anomaly score is computed on a single metric and is not aware of other metrics, while correlation considers the global information of metrics.
-Usually, the metrics that have a higher correlation with other metrics seem to play a greater influence on the service system and are more likely to be the root cause of an anomaly, which is another reason that correlation performs better than anomaly score.
+Compared to using the anomaly score of DAGMM and LSTM, using the correlation score to localize metrics (\nm-Cor) is more effective as the anomaly scores of these two methods are computed on a single metric and are not aware of other metrics, while correlation considers the global information of metrics.
+Usually, the metrics that have a higher correlation with other metrics seem to play a greater influence on the service system and are more likely to be anomalous metrics when an anomaly happens.